 Exciting living in the big city?

 NYC was fun (still is), but only after I got used to it.
 I had never been there before I moved, and for a good year or two I couldn't for the life of me figure out why anyone would want to live there.
 There was no real quiet (in Ohio’s sense) -- anywhere -- and nothing but cement and bricks for as far as the eye could see.
 Also, everyone took themselves so seriously!
 But the city soon got under my skin.
+(It didn't help my feeling of alienation that I had spent the summer between college and graduate school living in the White Mountains of New Hampshire, working for the Appalachian Mountain Club.)
 I met my wife here, and have lived all over Manhattan and Brooklyn.
 I now consider it home.
 In fact, I've now lived here longer than I've lived anywhere else.

 What did you do in your spare time?